 Teams for both classes will be ranked together by Official Distance travelled, and in case of a tie in distance, by Official Elapsed Time to complete that distance.
 The team with the longest Official Distance travelled will be declared the winner of the Event.
 Awards will be given for the top three Event finishers as well as top three Fixed Distance Class finishers.

 The USC shall follow the ISF Recommended Procedures for Protests and Appeals document number ISF01-V1, first published in March 2015, with an appointed Chief Judge and independent Tribunal of Judges.

-Registration is officially open and will close on 21 December 2021.
-Teams wishing to register should email competitions@GlobalEEE.org to request the registration form.
+Registration is officially open and teams wishing to register should email competitions@GlobalEEE.org to request the registration form.

 USC events offer grants in the form of reduction of registration fee, local logistics (accommodations, support vehicles), airfare, or shipping of car/equipment.
 Teams in need of financial support may apply for a grant once the registration form is completed.
 Grants are need-based and are evaluated on a first come basis and are subject to availability of funds.

-Teams that participate in non-ISF recognized events held outside their country, from June 2021 up until USC 2022, will not be considered for financial support.
-ISF recognized events in this period are the American Solar Challenge 2021 and European iLumen Solar Challenge 2021.
-The grant application may be requested when emailing competitions@GlobalEEE.org to register.
+Teams that participate in non-ISF recognized events held outside their country may not be given priority considertation for financial support.
+The grant application and list of ISF recognized events may be requested when emailing competitions@GlobalEEE.org to register.